mnba/PyVirtualDirectoryExplorerGUI_on_directory_listing/README.md

 This is **Virtual Directory Explorer app** (simple app), written with Python2 + wxWidgets.

 * Takes for input recursive directory listing from either:
-.* Linux/Unix 'ls -laR' command output or
+ * Linux/Unix 'ls -laR' command output or
-.* Windows 'dir /s' command output and
+ * Windows 'dir /s' command output and
 * Provides GUI browser for it, the graphical interface to browse/explore the given virtual directory.

 It can be considered as **_Directory structure snapshot viewer / browser_**.

 Even entire disk filesystem structure can be examined.

+###Supported Operating systems: Windows, Macos, Linux
+This software supports all major Desktop Operating systems.
+Only support for Python 2.7 and wxWidgets 2.9+ is required.

 ### Designed-in Limitations